 At Withings we strongly believe that the next healthcare revolution will come from patients who are empowered with connected devices that enable them take control of their health.

 To help fight hypertension, we teamed up with the American Medical Group Association (AMGA).
 In 18 months, the project aimed to analyze how self-measurement helps patients lower their blood pressure.
-Each patient, across 4 AMGA medical groups, was provided with a Withings Wireless Blood Pressure Monitor to take their blood pressure readings at home and send to their doctor regularly to monitor their pre-hypertension or hypertension condition.
+Each patient, across 4 AMGA medical groups, was provided with a Withings Blood Pressure Monitor to take their blood pressure readings at home and send to their doctor regularly to monitor their pre-hypertension or hypertension condition.
 Here are the results:

 Connected home monitoring helps manage hypertension